12 Best Things To Do In Connemara, Ireland

 If you want to be able to get off the beaten path and explore Connemara at your own pace, then I would highly recommend renting a car when you’re visiting this region of Ireland.
 While there are public buses, they don’t go to more remote locations and they can be infrequent which can make it hard to be flexible and get off the beaten tourist path.

-If you do opt to rent a car while in Connemara, we recommend using RentalCars.com in order to find great prices across many car rental companies.
+If you do opt to rent a car while in Connemara, we recommend using Rentalcars.com to find great prices across many car rental companies.

-The Connemara region of Ireland is located predominantly in County Galway, just north of Galway city.
+The Connemara region of Ireland is located predominantly in County Galway, just north of Galway City.
 Less than an hour’s drive from the city will see you in the sparsely populated expanse of nature that few tourists take the time to get to know.
-These are some of the best things to do in Connemara:

 1. Drive the Sky Road